Mercury Insurance Offers New C - GuruFocus.com

 - Good Payer: Homeowner policyholders who've paid on time for the past 36 months are eligible for the Good Payer Discount, which saves 2% on the policy.
 Both new business and existing policyholders are eligible for the discount.

-- Paid in Full: Mercury is offering a discount of up to 10% in savings on premiums for renters insurance policyholders.
+- Paid in Full: Mercury is offering a discount of up to 10% in savings on premium for renters insurance policyholders.

 - Digital: This is a new discount of up to 2% in premium savings for policyholders who sign up for the customer portal, paperless billing and paperless document directory.

-Mercury offers insurance for Personal Auto, Mechanical Protection, Ride-Hailing, Condo, Homeowners, Home Cyber Protection, Home Systems Protection, Identity Management Services, Renters, Service Line Protection, Business Auto and Personal Umbrella in Oklahoma.
+Mercury offers insurance for Personal Auto, Mechanical Protection, Ride-Hailing, Condo, Homeowners, Home Cyber Protection, Home Systems Protection, Identity Management Services, Renters, Service Line Protection, Business Auto and Personal Umbrella in Georgia.

 About Mercury Insurance